-PoPville chronicles the happenings in Washington DC’s neighborhoods.
+PoPville chronicles the happenings in Washington D.C.’s neighborhoods.

-PoPville was created by Rockville Centre native Dan Silverman in 2006.
-Silverman adopted the flaneur lifestyle (many miles of weekly walkabouts) shortly after moving to the District’s Woodley Park neighborhood in 1997.
-He has been living in Petworth since 2003.
-The site was originally known as, and is still known to many as, Prince of Petworth (PoP).
+PoPville was created by Dan Silverman on November 5th, 2006.
+Silverman was an early pioneer of neighborhood blogging with an emphasis on concise, photo heavy, street by street coverage.
+Silverman adopted the flâneur lifestyle (many miles of weekly walkabouts) shortly after moving to the District’s Woodley Park neighborhood in 1997.
+Having lived in Petworth from 2003-2015, today, Silverman lives with his wife and daughters in North Cleveland Park.
+The site was originally known as and, in tribute to his blogging roots, Silverman still posts as the Prince of Petworth (PoP).

 To like PoPville on Facebook click here.

 To contribute photos to the PoPville Flickr pool click here.